Sexual Attraction

 Here are some things to keep in mind:

-Therapist: I like you too.
-But it’s important to remember that I’m your therapist, and that our relationship is a professional one.
-Any sexual or romantic attraction between the therapist and client is unethical and potentially harmful.
+- Set clear boundaries.
+Remind your client that the therapist-client relationship is a professional one, and that any sexual or romantic attraction between the therapist and client is unethical and potentially harmful.